I had been told time and time again that the longer I traveled, the more chances I would have of things going horribly awry.

 - Your bank should send the card via FedEx.
 Obtain a tracking number and track its progress.

-Other ideas that friends have since come up with are to have multiple bank accounts so that the Western Union fees can be avoided.
+Other ideas that friends have since come up with include having multiple bank accounts so that the Western Union fees can be avoided.
 This is a smart move and one I’ll be employing moving forward.

 So, all said and done, I lost a little, and gained some faith in humanity via a gift from a stranger.
 It rings true time and time again, when we’re in need, that’s when help arrives.